 - Work full-time and earn a paycheck.

 - Most apprenticeships require a High School Diploma (or GED), a driver’s license, and a math assessment.
 For most programs, apprentices must be 18 or older.

-Emily Griffith partners with 16 apprenticeship sites in fields such as Plumbing, Electrician, Sheet Metal, and more through our Apprenticeship Training Division.
+Emily Griffith offers different apprenticeships in fields such as Plumbing, Electrician, Sheet Metal, and more through our Apprenticeship Training Division.

 - Community colleges offer 2-year associate’s degrees and pathways to 4-year colleges and universities